 The last 10 years of political crises in the European Union take the form of a play in Luuk van Middelaar’s De nieuwe politiek van Europa.
 Through the dramas of recent years, this interview with the Dutch historian carries us from the EU’s postwar foundation to the year 2049, sketching out what the return of European politics could mean for the decades to come.

 Luuk van Middelaar: Three approaches to how a future Europe should be built have been around ever since 1945 and each is reflected in its favourite institutions.
-One could be described as a functionalist and technocratic approach which forms to some extent the DNA of the European Commission, the Court of Justice, and even the Council of Ministers.
-This was the Jean Monnet method and it laid the foundations of what became the European Economic Community.
-This approach claims that we need to take the political out of politics and transform conflicts into technical problems to be solved.
+One could be described as a functionalist and technocratic approach and forms to some extent the DNA of the European Commission, the Court of Justice, and even the Council of Ministers.
+This was the Jean Monnet method and really it laid the foundations of what became the European Economic Community.
+This approach claims that we need to take the political out of politics and transforms conflicts into technical problems to be solved.
+It worked wonders in the second half of the 20th century for issues like coal, steel, and building a common market.
 The second, federalist approach has been rather centred around the European Parliament.
 It bet on a European Parliament to create a European public sphere and saw it as a step towards more supranational competences.
-The third, more confederal approach is embodied by the European Council – which I clearly distinguish from the Council of Ministers – involving national leaders and governments.
+The third more confederal approach is embodied by the European Council – which I clearly distinguish from the Council of Ministers – involving national leaders and governments.
 This approach Europeanises national spheres and brings a different sort of authority to European affairs.
 The European Council has taken on a more prominent role in the past 10 years, not because of personalities or any kind of conspiracy, but because Europe had to deal with certain existential shocks and crisis moments.
 These moments required a different kind of political action.

-In your book you designate the period from 1945 to 1989 as a sort of slumber, if not coma, from which European politics only really reawakens in 2008 to 2018.
+In your book you designate the period from 1945-1989 as a sort of slumber, if not coma, from which European politics only really reawakens in 2008-2018 .
 Why did it take so long?